Lesson 2: How Does Forex Trading Differ From Stocks?

 Forex vs. Stocks: Market Manipulation

-The ability of any one player to manipulate the market is another area that shows the stark contrast between the forex and stock markets.
+The ability of any one player to manipulate the market is a debatable area of contrast between the forex and stock markets.

 It would take the coordinated efforts of multiple major market players to enable even a short-term manipulation of market prices.